DataDog/documentation/content/en/tracing/trace_collection/admission_controller.md

 The available library versions are available in the corresponding container registery.

-**Note**: `latest` tag is supported but use this option with caution as major library releases can introduce breaking changes.
+<div class="alert alert-warning">Note: `latest` tag is supported but use this option with caution as major library releases can introduce breaking changes.</div>

 ### Example